What is Offline Ticket (Offline Mode)?

 Offline Ticket is an optional Counterpoint function that stores a smaller version of your live Counterpoint system on your local register.
-Every 15 minutes packets of information are sent to your NCR Counterpoint server from the offline station(s).
-Also, inventory updates, posted sales, customer updates drawer sessions and Counterpoint user updates are received to the offline station(s).
+Every 15 minutes, packets of information are sent to your NCR Counterpoint server from the offline station(s).
+Also, inventory updates, posted sales, customer updates, drawer sessions, and Counterpoint user updates are received by the offline station(s).

-Offline Ticket can be a life saver when the connection to your live Counterpoint server is down or slow.
+Offline Ticket can be a lifesaver when the connection to your live Counterpoint server is down or slow.
 You can use this option to minimize your network bandwidth in order to optimize your network performance.
-This feature can also be used for outside sales events such as tent sales, trade shows and conferences when you have minimal internet source for credit card transactions.
+This feature can also be used for outside sales events such as tent sales, trade shows, and conferences when you have minimal internet sources for credit card transactions.

 Computer with Offline Mode Activated Text